Jewish, Marathi-speaking in United States

 Most Marathi speakers come from the western Indian state of Maharashtra.
 Many of India's states are named after a particular language, and Maharashtra, the state which includes Mumbai, is home of most of India's Marathi speakers.
 Marathi speakers led a great empire called the Maratha Empire in the 1600s and 1700s.

 In the 20th century some Marathi began migrating to the USA.
 These were generally better educated Marathi who spoke fluent English.
-Many were professionals such a physicians, scientists, bankers, and engineers.
+Many were professionals such a physicians, scientists, bankers and engineers.
+Most were Hindus, though there were some Jewish people among them.
+Though most Marathi speaking Jewish people have migrated to Israel, some found their way to Mauritius, Zimbabwe and the United States.
+Those in the U.S. are most likely to live either in New York or Los Angeles.

 What Are Their Lives Like?